finopinion/finopine/src/content/opinion/au/2026-08-27-the-target-moved.md

 ## The benchmark changed underneath everyone

-In November 2025 the Australian Bureau of Statistics replaced its quarterly inflation figure with a monthly one as the country’s main measure of headline inflation.
+In November 2025 the Australian Bureau of Statistics replaced its quarterly inflation figure with a monthly one as the country's main measure of headline inflation.
 Headline inflation is the change in the price of everything a household buys, taken together.
 An older monthly figure had existed since 2022, but it only covered part of the shopping basket.
 It was discontinued in October 2025.

 That was not a technical reshuffle.
 The Reserve Bank stated plainly in its November Statement on Monetary Policy that headline inflation from the complete monthly inflation figure becomes the new target for monetary policy.
 The mandate — two to three per cent — is now measured against a series that began publishing in late 2025.